aeszyman/athletes-of-piety/short-writing-assignments/assignment2.md

 due January 23

-Summarize “Baptismal Rites and Architecture” by Robin M. Jensen.
+Summarize “Baptismal Rites and Architecture” by Robin M. Jensen in your own words.